bellingcat/toolkit/gitbook/README.md

 On the left hand side, you can see all available categories (for instance, Maps & Satellites or Geolocation).
 Click on these category names to enter the tool lists.

-Click on the name of the tool to view an in-depth description of the tool.
+Click on the name of the tool to view an in-depth description of the tool (if available).

 On the right hand side of each entry in the tool list is a direct link to the tool website.